fantaisie-software/purebasic/AsciiDoc/README.md

 HTML is an ideal format for distributing documents, since every end user has a web browser, whereas formats like Markdown require a previewer tool which might not be present natively on every OS.

-Currently, there are only the sources for the HTML documents found in the [`../Documentation/`][Documentation/] folder, but the [`asciidoc2html.sh`][asciidoc2html.sh] conversion script couples each source file with a designated target folder via an associative array (aka _map_ or _hash table_) thus allowing each converted document to be created in any repository folder.
+The [`asciidoc2html.sh`][asciidoc2html.sh] conversion script couples each source file with a designated target folder via an associative array (aka _map_ or _hash table_) thus allowing each converted HTML document to be stored in any repository folder.

 # System Requirements